confluentinc/confluent-kafka-dotnet/README.md

-CI test do not merge
+CI test do not merge2

 Confluent's .NET Client for Apache Kafka<sup>TM</sup>
 =====================================================